ausraf720/T2A2/README.md

     * method = GET
     * restricted access: FALSE

-This shows all the destinations, so that users can find their IDs when trying to make a review for a new destination.
+This shows all the destinations, so that users can find the associated destination IDs when trying to make a review for a new destination.

 Here is what expected output should look like:
 ![Postman 9](./docs/postman_screenshots/Postman%209.png)